Why September is the best time to visit Crete

 4. Local gastronomy exploration

-Yes, Crete’s products and dishes are from another planet.
-Food alone is a more than an adequate reason to visit the island, whose cuisine is the best example of what a Mediterranean diet is: healthy, with rich flavors and fresh local ingredients.
+Yes, Crete’s products and dishes are otherworldly.
+Food alone is a more than an adequate reason to visit the island, since its cuisine is the best example of what a Mediterranean diet is: healthy, rich in flavors and with fresh local ingredients.

 In September, you can find some of the best seasonal products that grow on the island, like greeneries and herbs.
 With less tourists around, you can also enjoy better service and a warmer Cretan hospitality experience in restaurants.

 If you are interested in taking part in more authentic local activities, in September you can witness or take part in the grape harvest!
-If you don’t feel that adventurous, you can always visit one of the many wineries in Crete and taste the island's various and quality wines.
+If you don’t feel that adventurous, you can always visit one of the many wineries in Crete and taste the island's various high-quality wines.

 Tip: do you enjoy tasting local wines when you are traveling?
 Check our post on the top Greek islands for wine and cheese lovers.